HyoungsungKim/Study-Reinforcement-learning/Papers/Deep-Reinforcement-Learning-and-the-Deadly-Triad.md

   - Neural network
   - Experience buffer
   - One-step Q-learning as its learning algorithm, it relies on bootstrapping.
-  - Despite combining all these components of the deadly triad, DQN successfully learnt to play many Atari 2600 games.
+  - Despite combining all these components of the deadly triad, DQN successfully learns to play many Atari 2600 games.

 In this paper, we conduct an empirical examination into when the triad becomes deadly.